-This is my favorite television show of the 1950s that began in the music halls of the early 1930s.
+This is one of the favorite television show of the 1950s that began in the music halls of the early 1930s.
 It was a comedy act that specialized in slapstick comedy.
 The three stooges became a hit even with the new generation of 1950s.

 We can go on and on about the various popular television shows.
 One cannot miss to mention the Adventures of Superman, Alfred Hitchcock Presents, Colt 45, 'Have Gun, Will Travel', I Married Joan, The Lone Ranger, etc.